 Some families will prefer an “old-fashioned used” textbook (e.g. from grandma’s day), others a worktext, others a newer textbook, etc..

 We prefer something with paper in our family for math and we wanted something that was Canadian with the metric system with degrees Celsius, Canadian-based place and people names rather than American word problems, etc..
 (It’s harder to input symbols in a computer but it has been done in upper levels too.)
-I’ll mention how we’re organizing and enjoying math in our family in another post.

 We used to distribute Math Mammoth curriculum for the grade 5-8 levels; it is excellent for being comprehensive and generally laid out in a unit-chunk style as well.
 It has its own style and methodology that we liked in many ways although did not personally use it before a grade 5 level, partly due to fairly small print for the younger grades and partly because I wanted more hands-on and visuals for K-2/3.
 The print size is good though for grades 5-8.
 We have a few “Golden” printable CDs (a set of several grades together on one CD) left in stock but do not plan to reorder these even though they are very good.
+(Disclaimer: This author’s math program is superb but, we don’t promote her religious studies.)

-We are currently offering Prism Math for grades 3-8.
+For a while, we offered Prism Math for grades 3-8.
 They are also very good but to our understanding are now also out of print which means that quantities are limited to whatever suppliers have left.
 Although they are promoted as resources for “struggling students” who cannot read at that same grade level, to me, “reading complex sentence structures with rich vocabulary” is not a necessary factor in one’s ability to succeed in math.
 To me, when I teach math skills, my purpose is to teach math.
 When I teach reading skills, then I’ll be concerned about complex sentence structures.
 But not in math class as long as a student can understand ordinary sentences and instructions and compute what is right and logical.

 We also have appreciated the math handbooks of the following (and may have some copies still in stock):